Movielingo/movielingo_app/README.md

 - **VocabularyService**: Provides methods to interact with the UserVocabulary collection in the Firestore database, e.g., fetching all user vocabulary of a specific movie/series or adding new vocabulary to the user's vocabulary.

+- **FirebaseStorageService**: Provides methods to interact with the Firebase Storage, e.g., uploading or fetching an image to/from the Firebase Storage.

 ### 🎨 Screens

 - **AuthenticationScreen**: Displays the sign-in and sign-up forms.
 The user can sign in using their email and password or using Google Sign-In.